majacQ/metamodel/README.md

 What for?
 =========

 One word: testing.
 There are certain circumstances, where you want to change/read values of objects that simply do not have any setters/getters for these values.
-For Example:
+For example:

 - Manually set fields that are normally set by a dependency-injection framework, but you don't want to start the whole container just for testing one small class.
 - Checking internal state of objects without the need to add getters only for testing.
 Beware: this type of access points at bad code/design.